devendra-ghate/surrogateModels/README.md

-# surrogateModels
+# Surrogate Models

-My exploratory `Julia` code for surrogate modelling
+Sample codes in `Julia` to explore various concepts in surrogate modelling.

+© Devendra Ghate 2018